google/go-cloud/internal/docs/design.md

 The exception we permit is URL scheme registration as documented under [URLs](#urls).
-The amount of boilerplate setup code required for URL muxes for multiple drovers without use of a tool like Wire is an unreasonable burden for users of Go CDK.
+The amount of boilerplate setup code required for URL muxes for multiple drivers without use of a tool like Wire is an unreasonable burden for users of Go CDK.
 We want the Go CDK to be usable both with and without Wire.
 A global registry is acceptable as long as its use is not mandatory, but the burden is to prove the benefit over the cost.